starkfell/100DaysOfIaC/articles/day.26.build.pipes.key.vault.windows.md

-# Day 25 - Build Pipelines, Key Vault Integration (Linux Edition)
+# Day 65 - Build Pipelines, Key Vault Integration (Windows Edition)

 In today's article we are going to cover how we can use the Key Vault task in an Azure Build Pipeline.

-> **NOTE:** This article was tested and written for an Azure Build Pipeline using a Microsoft-hosted Agent running Ubuntu 18.04 and a separate Linux Host running Ubuntu 18.04 with Azure CLI installed.
+> **NOTE:** This article was tested and written for an Azure Build Pipeline using a Microsoft-hosted Agent running vs2017-win2016 and a separate Windows Host running Windows 10 with Azure CLI installed.

 **In this article:**